 In February 2016, the FASB issued ASU No. 2016-02, Leases ("ASU 2016-02").
 The pronouncement requires an entity to recognize assets and liabilities for the rights and obligations created by leases on the entity's balance sheet for both finance and operating leases.
 For leases with a term of 12 months or less, an entity can elect to not recognize lease assets and lease liabilities and expense the lease over a straight-line basis for the term of the lease.
 ASU 2016-02 will require new disclosures that depict the amount, timing, and uncertainty of cash flows pertaining to an entity's leases.
-Companies are required to adopt the new standard using a modified retrospective approach for annual and interim periods beginning after December 15, 2018.
+ASU 2016-02 requires entities to adopt the new standard using a modified retrospective approach for annual and interim periods beginning after December 15, 2018.
 Early adoption of ASU 2016-02 is permitted.
-The Company expects adoption to increase the assets and liabilities recorded on its consolidated balance sheet and increase the level of disclosures related to leases.
-We are currently evaluating the impact of ASU 2016-02 on our consolidated financial statements.
+In July 2018, the FASB issued ASU No. 2018-11, Leases (Topic 842): Targeted Improvements ("ASU 2018-11").
+In issuing ASU 2018-11, the FASB decided to provide another transition method in addition to the existing transition method by allowing entities to initially apply the new leases standard at the adoption date and recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
+We are currently evaluating the impact of ASU 2016-02 and ASU 2018-11 on our consolidated financial statements.